AlexSKuznetsov/AlexSKuznetsov/README.md

 I am a Fullstack JavaScript / TypeScript Developer with industry experience in building websites and web applications.
 I specialize in JavaScript, React, Redux & Node.js, and I have professional experience working with various BPM engines such as Temporal, Camunda, Zeebe & Bizagi 😎

+5+ years professional experience JavaScript / TypeScript developer with industry experience building websites and web applications in different areas such as fintech, e-commerce, telecom, healthcare, data platforms, and others.
+Proven track record of delivering high-quality and innovative software solutions.
+Team player with a focus on customer's needs.

 [Download my current CV ⬇️](https://github.com/AlexSKuznetsov/AlexSKuznetsov/raw/master/CV_Alexander_Kuznetsov.pdf)